-Kathleen M. Furey is a partner in Holland & Knight's New York office, where she focuses on real estate finance and loan restructuring.
+Kathleen M. Furey is an attorney in Holland & Knight's New York office, where she focuses on real estate finance and loan restructuring.
 She has more than 30 years' experience representing institutional lenders locally and nationally.
-She is well-versed in closing construction loans in the New York City metropolitan area that require the coordination of multiple levels of financing combined with tax credit proceeds and subsidy funds from various city, state and federal agencies.
+She is well versed in closing construction loans in the New York City metropolitan area that require the coordination of multiple levels of financing combined with tax credit proceeds and subsidy funds from various city, state and federal agencies.
 In addition, Ms. Furey represents institutional lenders, including major national banks, in connection with problem loan portfolios such as loan workouts, restructurings, note sales and foreclosures.

-With a concentration on affordable housing, Ms. Furey guides lenders and developers in transactions involving multifamily revenue bonds, low-income housing tax credits, new markets tax credits, Gulf Opportunity (GO) Zone tax credits, Historic Rehabilitation Tax Credits, Community Development Block Grants and New York State Energy Research and Development Authority (NYSERDA) funds.
+With a concentration on affordable housing construction lending, Ms. Furey guides lenders and developers in transactions involving multifamily revenue bonds, Low-Income Housing Tax Credits, New Markets Tax Credits, Gulf Opportunity (GO) Zone tax credits, Historic Rehabilitation Tax Credits, Community Development Block Grants and New York State Energy Research and Development Authority (NYSERDA) funds.
 She also represents banks to issue letters of credit to enhance bond issuances involving Freddie Mac and Fannie Mae permanent credit enhancements.
 Ms. Furey works closely with the New York State Housing Finance Agency and other housing agencies in New York City and across the country.

 Ms. Furey has been instrumental in the development and organization of the New York Department of Housing Preservation and Development (HPD) Building Opportunities Workshops, working in conjunction with the Minority Business Development Institute (MBDI).
 The series of workshops began in October 2014 and was created as an educational platform for Minority and Women's Business Enterprises (MWBEs) selected by HPD and MBDI to participate in the workshop series.